rustwasm/rfcs/text/009-rfc-process-addendum.md

 it to 28 days.
 We could potentially change those numbers to seven days and fourteen days, or to 28 and 56 days.
 We could potentially remove the extension option and have only a single time-to-respond limit.

-I'd like to emphasize that the intention of this amendment is **not** to provide a way to ram RFCs through the RFC process.
-It is only to provide a release valve for the current RFC procedure's failure mode where if a single team member is unavailable or otherwise unresponsive, the whole RFC process grinds to a halt.
-Additionally, this amendment does not remove the ability for team members to file their own post facto amendments to RFCs for which they were unavailable, nor does it remove their ability to engage in the original RFC and FCP proposal discussion.

 As far as prior art goes, the main Rust RFC process ran into similar problems that this amendment is attempting to solve, and [adopted a similar mechanism for